ilsegaertner/CUB-Film-Angular-client/README.md

 ### Overview

-CUB Film Data is an app built as part of my CareerFoundry's Full-Stack-Web-Development-Course to demonstrate the mastery of full-stack JavaScript development inside the MERN stack.
+CUB Film Data is an Angular app built as part of my CareerFoundry's Full-Stack-Web-Development-Course to demonstrate the mastery of full-stack JavaScript development inside the MERN stack.

 The web app allows users to load information about specific arthouse movies, directors, and genres.
 Users are able to create an account, update their personal data, create a list of favorite movies or delete their account.